 Of night and light and the half light

 For some, Shawcross’s shapes will invoke flights of birds (Yeats’s poetry is rich with bird life from rooks and white sea-birds to swans, and nightingales of gold enamelling in Byzantium).
 For others the piece will echo the foliage of Bedford Park’s leafy, wooded avenues (its escape from city to pastoral) or Yeats’s sacred Celtic hazel woods.
-For others still, perhaps, a choir of angels in flight, angels being not simply a key element in Arts & Crafts symbolism but the dedicatees of the adjoining Church of St. Michael & All Angels.
+For others still, perhaps, a choir of angels in flight, angels being not simply a key element in Arts-&-Crafts symbolism, in Yeats’s poetry, and in the design — by a Bedford Pasrk neighbour — of his 1895 poetry collection, but the dedicatees of the adjoining Church of St. Michael & All Angels.

-The piece invokes too, in contemporary form, both ancient Celtic gold-&-silver-work, and the revival of gold and silver ornamentation in the richly Mediaevalist paintings of the Pre-Raphaelite Brotherhood, a number of whom shared William Morris’s aesthetic, lived in Bedford Park – John Butler Yeats’s reason for moving there – or exhibited at Grosvenor Gallery (co-director, J. Comyns Carr, brother of Dublin-born Bedford Park founder, Jonathan Carr).
+Shawcross’s vision invokes, in contemporary artwork, such a form as Grecian goldsmiths make / Of hammered gold and gold enamelling to quote Yeats’s Sailing to Byzantium, and connects both with ancient Celtic gold-&-silver-work, and with the revival of gold and silver ornamentation in the richly Mediaevalist paintings of the Pre-Raphaelite Brotherhood, a number of whom shared William Morris’s aesthetic, lived in Bedford Park – John Butler Yeats’s reason for moving there – or exhibited at Grosvenor Gallery (co-director, J. Comyns Carr, brother of Dublin-born Bedford Park founder, Jonathan Carr).

 Indeed the young Yeats himself painted, on his bedroom ceiling at 3 Blenheim Road (400 yds from the artwork’s planned location), a crowd of stars, a map of the constellations, and over the years filled his poems with moon and stars, light and flame, mirrors and reflections.